CartoDB/Windshaft-cartodb/docs/named_maps.md

 &#124;_ method | `"token"` or `"open"` (the default if no `"method"` is given).
 &#124;_ valid_tokens | when `"method"` is set to `"token"`, the values listed here allow you to instantiate the named map. placeholders | Variables not listed here are not substituted.
 Variables not provided at instantiation time trigger an error.
 A default is required for optional variables.
 Type specification is used for quoting, to avoid injections see template format section below. layergroup | the layer list definition.
 This is the MapConfig explained in anonymous maps.
-See [MapConfig documentation](https://github.com/CartoDB/Windshaft/blob/0.44.1/doc/MapConfig-1.3.0.md) for more info.
+See [MapConfig File Format](/cartodb-platform/maps-api/mapconfig/) for more info.

 view (optional) | extra keys to specify the compelling area for the map.
 It can be used to have a static preview of a named map without having to instantiate it.
 It is possible to specify it with `center` + `zoom` or with a bounding box `bbox`.
 Center+zoom takes precedence over bounding box.
 --- | ---